-ELIZABETH BOLLAND is a senior at Miami University.
-She is majoring in English and aspiring to be in the advertising industry.
-She played soccer on the Miami Women's Soccer Team and owns a puppy that she has here in Oxford with her.
+Elizabeth Bolland is a senior at Miami University majoring in English, and hoping to land a job in advertising.
+She is from Plymouth, Wisconsin and played soccer for Miami's Women's Soccer Team.
+Elizabeth also owns a little puppy that lives in Oxford with her!